clarkgrubb/home/README.rst

 Early versions of Unix put user home directories in ``/usr``.
 In Linux and BSD the user home directories are in ``/home``.

 A Unix user's home directory is specified in ``/etc/passwd``.
 When the user logs in it is used to set the working directory and the environment variable ``HOME``.
 The C shell introduced tilde expansion as shortcut for the home directory in paths.
-Mac OS X puts the home directories in ``/User``.
+Mac OS X puts home directories in ``/User``.
 It sets the HOME environment variable, but does not store user information in ``/etc/passwd``.
-The information is stored in the Directory Service which can be queried with the dscl command:
+Instead the information is stored in a *Directory Service* which can be queried with the dscl command:

 ::

     dscl . -read /Users/$USER NFSHomeDirectory

-In Windows terminology, the home directory is called the *user profile folder*.
+Windows calls the home directory the *user profile folder*.

-DOS did not have a home directory, and Windows 95 had a single ``C:\My Documents`` directory.
+DOS did not have a home directory and Windows 95 had a single ``C:\My Documents`` directory at the file system root.
 Windows NT was the first multiuser version of Windows.
 It put user profile folders in ``C:\WINNT\Profiles``.
 Windows XP put them in ``C:\Documents and Settings``.
 Since Windows Vista they have been in ``C:\Users``.

 Windows sets the environment variable ``%USERPROFILE%`` to the path of the current user profile folder.

 Users
 -----

 When an Ubuntu instance is created, the setup procedure prompts for the user's full name, login name, and password.
 The ``adduser`` command can be used to create more users.
 VMware Fusion has an Easy Install feature which collects the account information and provides it to the Ubuntu instance.

 On ``Mac OS X`` the setup procedure prompts for the user's full name, login name, and password.
 User accounts are managed at ``System Preferences | Users & Groups``.